johndgiese/gather/README.md

 # Gather Games Word Associations

-A simple group-based word game designed to be played on phones and tables while at the same location.
+A simple group-based word game designed to be played on phones and tablets while at the same location.

 ## Installation